2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 <chapterId>be1093dc-1a74-40e5-9545-2b97a7d7d431</chapterId>

 Having studied how coinjoins work and the issues involved in effective mixing, we will now explore how to measure their effectiveness.
 How can we determine whether a coinjoining process has been effective, and what degree of anonymity a UTXO has acquired?
-That's what we're going to find out in this chapter with anonymity sets, or "anonsets."
+That's what we're going to find out in this chapter with anonymity sets, also known as "anonsets."

 ### A reminder of the usefulness of coinjoin